+1103.1.1 EVENTS

-1115.1.1 The following events will be contested in the BCSS rugby provincial championships:
+The following events will be contested in the BCSS Rugby XV's provincial championships:

-- o AA
+- AA

 - AAA

-- o AAAA
+- AAAA

 In advance of the Zone Championships, the BCSS staff will convene a berthing committee.
 The committee will be named by the Executive Director, with support from the Rugby SAC Chair.
 Every zone will be represented on the committee.
 The committee will meet to determine the berthing for provincial championships.
 The berths will be awarded to zones in advance of the zone championships.
 No half or shared berths will be awarded.